splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 .. _java-overhead-guidelines:

-Guidelines to reduce Java agent overhead
+Guidelines to reduce agent overhead
 =================================================================

 The following best practices and techniques might help in reducing the overhead caused by the Java agent